Libya seeks Italian help for satellite system for borders

 Weak border controls and a small army lacking training and equipment have turned Libya into a weapons smuggling route for al Qaeda in sub-Saharan countries and also a transit corridor for Islamist fighters heading to Syria's war.

-Defence Minister Abdullah al-Thini told Reuters Libya had contracted Italy's Selex, part of defence and aerospace group Finmeccanica, to start setting up a satellite-based surveillance system to monitor the border from the Mediterranean coast to the sub-Saharan boundaries from December.
+Defense Minister Abdullah al-Thini told Reuters Libya had contracted an Italian company to start setting up from December a satellite-based surveillance system to monitor the border from the Mediterranean coast to the sub-Saharan boundaries.

 "It will cover the whole border.
 From the end of 2014 the southern border will be sealed.
 The crossing points and weak spots will be closed with the help of satellites," he said this week, without giving technical details or the project's cost.